-Note: you can customize the name of the custom assay by modifying cell F6 on the $\tt Expert$ Inputs worksheet.
+Note: The name of the custom assay can be customized by modifying cell ${\tt F6}~$ on the ${\tt Expert}~$ Inputs worksheet.

 3.2.2 Crude Blender

 The Crude Blender section displays a table where the user can select between 2 and 10 crude oil assays from the assay inventory and specify the amount of each crude in the blend using a mass ratio.
 Note that each cell in the Crude Assays column contains a dropdown menu that contains all available assays.